The Pros and Cons of Private Student Loans

 - Private loans generally have a higher cost than federal loans, and payments are often required while your child is in school.

 - These loans may require a co-signer, which means someone else has to promise to pay if the student can’t.

-- There are fewer repayment options for private loans.
+- There may be fewer repayment options for a private loan.

 - Interest on private student loans is not tax-deductible.

 When deciding which student loans to apply for, it helps to think long term and consider both the positives and negatives.
 If you know what you are getting into ahead of time, it may help you make the right choice for both you and your child — and your financial futures.

 Originally published on January 29, 2015.